Jenblr/COSC-4315-Functional-Programming-of-Set-Operations/README.md

 for expressions versus block bodies._

 **Lowercase Conversion:**
 - Lambda function 'l_toLower' utilizes the 'map()' function to iterate over each word in the input list and applies 'l_toLowerHelper' function to each word recursively.
-- Lambda function 'l_toLowerHelper' is a recursive function that performs the actual conversion of uppcase characters to lowercase within a word.
+- Lambda function 'l_toLowerHelper' is a recursive function that performs the actual conversion of uppercase characters to lowercase within a word.

 **Symbol Stripping:**
  - Lambda function 'l_replaceSymbols' removes symbols from text while preserving periods.
-- The program uses a recursive approach to replace syumbols with spaces or remove them entirely.
+- The program uses a recursive approach to replace symbols with spaces or remove them entirely.

 **Period Removal and Splitting:**
 - Lambda function 'l_removePeriods' splits text where necessary while retaining periods in valid